-contents
+table of CONTENTS

 household management -

-- 1 Working 9-5 with a Clean House
+- 0 Working 9-5 with a Clean House

 - 24 End-of-Year Maintenance Checklist

 - 30 Maximize Fall Finances

 - 04 Finding Your Decorating Style

 - 34 Simplify Your Fall Decor

 home improvement -

-- 14 10 Home Improvements for Fall
+- 74 10 Home Improvements for Fall

 - 46 New Home, New Traditions

-- 10 Double Up on Pumpkin
+-] Double Up on Pumpkin

 - 28 Autumnal Overnight Oats

-landscaping +
+landscapping +

 - 18 Extending Your Patio Use

 - 38 Keep Your Garden Thriving in Fall

+seasonal -

-- 22 DIY Crafts to Raise Awareness
+22 DIY Crafts to Raise Awareness

-- 44 Scary Good Halloween Bags

 issue 03

+44 Scary Good Halloween Bags

+Trendy Home Designs for Any Budget

+written by: RACHEL STEVENS

+opular design styles are often eye-catching, clean, and inviting-everything you want your home to be.
+But executing a design aesthetic well requires some planning, no matter what your budget is.
+Here are the essentials you should focus on to achieve one of these trending interior designs.

 modern farmhouse

 The modern farmhouse look has taken the country by storm.
 This versatile design aesthetic focuses on wood materials, light colors, and elegant country-chic decor.

-High Budget

-Barn doors
+High Budget Barn doors

 What's a farmhouse without a sliding barn door?
 Update your entryways yourself or with the help of a professional to get these statement pieces that are the foundation for all other design elements.
 Places like your pantry and closets are ideal for a single barn door, while bedrooms and offices are great rooms to place double barn doors.

 Countertops and tables

 You can never have too many wood finishes in a modern farmhouse design, so consider changing to butcherblock countertops in a stain that contrasts with your cabinets.
 You can also try updating your coffee, dining, and end tables with a similar wood stain.

 Lighting

 Most farmhouse designs include rustic chandelier lighting, so update spaces like the dining room that would benefit from an overhead light.
 Look for chandeliers made from iron or wood that have exposed bulbs or fun Mason jar lampshades.

 Low Budget

 Paint

 Light, airy colors are what set the tone for a modern farmhouse look.
 Paint areas like your kitchen and living room, but don't limit yourself to just painting walls.
 You can also update cabinets and furniture for an entirely new look.
 Beige, light green, and light gray are common farmhouse colors you can't go wrong with using.

 Hardware and faucets

 While a farmhouse sink update may not be in the budget, you can update your sink's hardware.
 To accomplish a farmhouse kitchen sink aesthetic, choose solid black hardware with a curved, pull-down faucet.
 Use this same black or even a rusted metal finish for your cabinet hardware.

 Greenery and hanging signs

 Part of the farmhouse aesthetic is incorporating whimsical, country-chic decor and plants.
 Instead of purchasing signs to hang, consider making your own.
 Purchase canvases from a local craft store, and search the internet for a quote or design you can re-create.
 Real plants can be expensive to maintain, so try purchasing a few inexpensive fake plants, such as succulents and ferns.